 Greg returned as Interfaith’s Chief Executive Officer in May 2014, leading an inclusive Strategic Visioning process that returned ownership of Interfaith Community Services to its many stakeholders and produced a clear vision for the future of the organization.
-That vision supported the creation of the Hawthorne Veteran and Family Resource Center, a recuperative care program for homeless exiting hospitals; the launch of a new regional system of care for all persons experiencing homelessness, bringing together more than 30 community agencies in partnership; the opening of the Haven House Year-Round Emergency Shelter, North County’s first year-round emergency homeless shelter for both men and women; and the launch of Recovery & Wellness programs to address addiction and mental health issues.
+That vision supported the creation of the Hawthorne Veteran and Family Resource Center, a recuperative care program for homeless exiting hospitals; the opening of the Haven House Year-Round Emergency Shelter, North County’s first year-round emergency homeless shelter for all genders; and the launch of Recovery & Wellness programs to address addiction and mental health issues.

 He received his M.A. degree in Leadership and Non-Profit Management from University of San Diego in 2009.
-He lives in Escondido with his wife and two daughters, and when not at Interfaith, he can usually be found playing in a park with his kids or trying not to burn food in his kitchen.
+He lives in Escondido with his wife and two daughters, and when not at Interfaith, he can usually be found playing with his kids or running on local trails.